The questions that makes the Aristotle Model powerful

 Who needs to fix it? – i.e. Who do we need to assemble in order to resolve the issue?

-Aristotle asked those same questions but he flipped their order and changed their meanings.
+The Aristotle Model asks those same questions but he flipped their order and changed their meanings.
 He asked those questions in the following order and in the following way:

 Who does it impact and who can help resolve it?